Rudd-O/copperheados-build/README.md

 ## How to use it

+Install the Jenkins Pipeline plugin on your Jenkins instance.

+Make a copy of the the `config.xml.j2` file and name it `config.xml`.

-Create a Jenkins job directory for your build, under the Jenkins `jobs` folder.
+Create a Jenkins job directory for your build under the Jenkins `jobs` folder.

-Place the `config.xml` file, along with the other files in this repository, there.
+Place all files in this repository into that Jenkins `jobs` subfolder.
 Preserve the directory structure.

 Open the `config.xml` file and look for the string `{{`.
 Substitute your preferred values for every instance of `{{ ... }}` that you find there.